Teaching

 I teach two classes at Dartmouth that promote statistical reasoning: Quantitative Political Analysis and Experiments in Politics.
 In Quantitative Political Analysis, I teach students the basics of computational social science, with their work culminating in a quantitative-focused research paper.
 In Experiments in Politics, I teach students how to design, implement, analyze, and write up the results from an experiment focused on discrimination.
 I work with students to do this throughout the term, intending to publish the paper after the quarter ends.
 I’ve published two papers with students using this approach so far.

-Starting in 2024-25, I will co-direct the Department of Government’s Honors Program with Professor Lucas Swaine.
+Starting from 2024-25, I am co-directing the Department of Government’s Honors Program with Professor Lucas Swaine.
 In this position, I help students build on their earlier methods classes, such as Quantitative Political Analysis and Experiments in Politics, and guide them in producing their own independent research.
 The program requires students to complete the Honors Research in Government course in the fall, to spend the winter and spring terms working on their research with their faculty advisers, and to defend their thesis in a public presentation at the end of the year.

 Intercultural experiences